coding-to-music/coding-to-music.github.io/README.md

 And mirror published at https://pandemic-overview.readthedocs.io on each commit via webhook

-Currently now all-knowledge.info is pointing to here
+Currently now http://all-knowledge.info is pointing to here

 You are lookating at this repository https://github.com/coding-to-music/coding-to-music.github.io